Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 ## 6.1 Authentication

 Publishers must support authenticating advertiser and agency users.
-Publishers must use [OAuth 2.0](http://tools.ietf.org/html/draft-ietf-oauth-v2-15)for user authentication.
+Publishers must use [OAuth 2.0](http://tools.ietf.org/html/draft-ietf-oauth-v2-15) for user authentication.
 Publishers must support the implicit and authorization code grant flows.

 Each request must include an AccessToken header that is set to the user&#39;s access token.
 If the token is not valid, the request must fail with HTTP status code 401 Unauthorized.